 Whatever reports or predictions we look at, one thing is certain – 5G presents the previously unseen potential for monetization.

-It’s mainly because 5G will be the driving force behind Industry 4.0. or the Fourth Industrial revolution.
 This new era of industrialization promises to enable unprecedented productivity and improvements in connection with the Internet of Things (IoT), thus making machines smart.

 Of course, this raises the pressure on CSPs to ensure the 5G networks work flawlessly.
-Only then can we expect companies to use them for their products or production optimization.

-The implementation of 5G in praxis will take time to happen.
-We will see the 5G technologies implemented at different speeds depending on the use cases.
 While we are already in stage one, it will probably be around the year 2025 when these 5G use cases will be fully implemented.

 The first stage of 5G use cases will revolve primarily around ultra-fast data transfer and low latency, enabled by enhanced Mobile Broadband (eMBB) and Ultra Reliable & Low Latency Communications (URLLC) technology.

 One of the first areas where 5G is making its debut is ultra-high-speed broadband internet or Fixed Wireless Access (FWA).
-Here 5G can present an alternative to broadband internet access via Fiber, Cable, or DSL.

 Telcos have a chance to deliver ultra-high-speed broadband and private 5G networks to areas where investing in classical infrastructure is not economically justified.